John Wesley Johnson

 To lead a university of distinction was the primary goal of O. Meredith Wilson when he became the UO's ninth president in 1954.
 Working to increase the funding that would attract outstanding faculty members and students, he believed the UO was at a turning point of accepting the status quo or becoming a major university.
 To help achieve his goals for the university he worked hard to create a graduate school of high standing and to attract faculty members, deans, and department heads who had proven ability or high potential as scholars.
 Throughout his presidency he combined an unusual ability to communicate with faculty members in their specialties with a solid belief that a university must offer a fertile ground for free exchange of all ideas.
 His efforts lay the groundwork for the UO's election in 1969 into the prestigious Association of American Universities and moved it well on its way to becoming a distinguished university.

-Arthur S. Fleming
+Arthur S. Flemming

-As a former Secretary of Health, Education, and Welfare in the latter part of the Eisenhower administration, Arthur Fleming brought to the UO presidency his vast knowledge of government and the ability to gain federal grants for the university.
+As a former Secretary of Health, Education, and Welfare in the latter part of the Eisenhower administration, Arthur Flemming brought to the UO presidency his vast knowledge of government and the ability to gain federal grants for the university.
 University enrollment, faculty size, and curriculum were expanded, with the addition of the School of Librarianship and the School of Community Service and Public Affairs.
 Controversy filled his tenure, as he defended the right of U.S. Communist Party secretary Gus Hall to speak on campus and also maintained the right of the literary magazine Northwest Review to publish so-called "dirty poems."
 In the end, the gap between the more conservative voice of Oregonians who disapproved of his laissez-faire administrative attitude and young students who saw him as the voice of forward thinking moved him to resign and accept an offer of the presidency of Macalester College.

 Robert D. Clark